shcaba/Vermilion-rockfish-OR-WA-2021-assessment/WA/write_up/_main.knit.md

 ## Recruitment{-}

-Recruitment information begins in the 1960s and peaks in the 1990s (Table \ref{tab:recrES} and Figure \ref{fig:es-recruits}).
+Recruitment information is overall weak for this model, and begins in the 1980s and peaks in early 2000s (Table \ref{tab:recrES} and Figure \ref{fig:es-recruits}).
 Data were most informative from the the 1990s to the mid-2010s.
-Peaks years of recruitments are found in years 1993,1994, 1998, 2005 and 2015 (Figure \ref{fig:es-rec-devs}).
-Overall, the vermilion rockfish stock has not been reduced to levels that would provide considerable information on how recruitment changes with across spawning biomass levels (i.e., inform the steepness parameter).
+Peaks years of recruitments are found in years 1995-1996, 1999-2000, 2006, and 2011 (Figure \ref{fig:es-rec-devs}).
+Overall, the vermilion rockfish stock has not been reduced to levels that would provide considerable information on how recruitment compensation changes across spawning biomass levels (i.e., inform the steepness parameter).
 Thus, all recruitment is based on a fixed assumption about steepness ($h$ = 0.72) and recruitment variability ($\sigma_R$ = 0.6).

 \input{tex_tables/c_Recr_ES.tex}